This page includes affiliate links.

 Lavalier or ‘tieclip’ microphones – worn on clothes – are a good way to record voices if you don’t mind having people attached to the camera by a cable.
 (You can avoid this by using a wireless mic or separate audio recorder – see below).

 The Boya BY-M1 is very affordable, has a long lead and strong output level, and will work with cameras or smartphones.
+I use it for voiceovers and online training.

 Wireless microphones

 The more expensive Sennheiser G4 system is popular with professional video makers.
-It’s better for drama as the transmitter is smaller and easier to conceal.

 Directional microphones